 Should we choose to take on your Japanese knotweed claim then we would do so on a ‘no win, no fee’ basis.
 Learn more about our team of no win no fee Japanese knotweed solicitors.

-We also specialise in representing people and companies being sued for allowing Japanese Knotweed to encroach on a neighbour’s land or for failing to disclose the presence of Japanese Knotweed, or failing to spot the Japanese Knotweed at survey.
+We also specialise in representing people and companies being sued for allowing Japanese Knotweed to encroach on a neighbour’s land or for failing to disclose the presence of Japanese Knotweed, or failing to spot the Japanese Knotweed at the survey.

 Who We Are